oracle/graal/docs/reference-manual/native-image/NMT.md

   eventThread = "JFR Shutdown Hook" (javaThreadId = 63)
 }
 ```
-To use these JFR events for NMT, JFR must be included as a feature at build time and started at runtime.(Learn more in [JDK Flight Recorder (JFR) with Native Image](JFR.md)).
+To use these JFR events for NMT, JFR must be enabled at build time and started at runtime.
+(Learn more in [JDK Flight Recorder (JFR) with Native Image](JFR.md)).

 ## Limitations